electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 #.
 Parameter: The ``include_watchonly`` parameter is ignored as the node wallet API does not
    support watch-only accounts at this time.
 Specifying a non-null value will raise an error.
 #.
+Response: The details ``account`` property has no meaning in wallets created for use with the
+   node API.
+#.
+Response: The details ``comment`` property relates to data that cannot be modified.
+There are
+   therefore no plans to support this property.
+#.
+Response: The details ``label`` property relates to data that cannot be modified.
+There are
+   therefore no plans to support this property.
+#.
 Error: The ``RPC_PARSE_ERROR`` for ``include_watchonly`` is customised and reflects that we
    do not accept non-null values.
 #.
 Returned value: The ``abandoned`` field in the main transaction object is always ``false`` as